nyblad/nyblad-business-site/README.md

 ## Project 3 - Build a Business web site

-This week’s project was to create a site for my fantasy education company Ant Skills.
+Project week 3 @ Technigo Bootcamp was to create a site for my fantasy education company Ant Skills.

 Note:
 - The login-button has no function